 - Represented CIBC as Administrative Agent in the restructuring and reorganization of U.S. Shipping, a Jones Act coastal shipping company, through a pre-arranged plan of reorganization.

 - Represented the Administrative Agent in the New Century and American Home bankruptcy cases and several other mortgage related proceedings.

 - Acted on behalf of the Administrative Agent and a group of four lenders in the restructuring of a $1.2 billion structured construction loan receivables facility extended to Rescap which was repaid in full.

 - Represented Bank of America in the restructuring of $2 billion of exposure to GMAC.

 - Represented the lead arrangers in a complex restructuring of a $6 billion credit facility extended to a merchant energy company.

 - Represented Bank of America in connection with all of its extensions of credit to Enron Corp. and its affiliates.

-Mr. Liscio has been recognized as a leading practitioner in Chambers USA: America’s Leading Lawyers for Business.
+In Chambers USA 2013, Mark is recognized as a leading practitioner in Bankruptcy & Restructuring where he is described as "… not only very strong on legal skills, but his business skills make him a critical partner in complex and long-lived restructuring situations."
+He has also been recognized in Chambers USA: America’s Leading Lawyers for Business.
 He has chaired and participated in numerous insolvency panels and programs on several topics, including cross-border insolvencies, debtor-in-possession financing and commercial loan workouts.